SpenceKonde/DxCore/megaavr/extras/Errata.md

 #### Flush Non-Functional (official, everywhere with a flush command, which is everywhere with dual mode)
 The TWI flush command, intended to clear the state machine when it got into a bad state, apparently could instead produce them.

-Instead, disable and reenable the TWI peripheral.
+Instead, disable and re-enable the TWI peripheral.

 #### TWI0 MUX 2 option on DD
 The ALT2 mux option may be broken on DD-series parts.
 Inconsistent behavior has been seen in testing.
 Sometimes it will work, other times it will drive the SDA line low (to generate the first start condition) and then do nothing more.
 Attempts to elucidate the nature of this issue have failed.